xDE3PM/BWT-Uploader/README.md

 ## 📁 Piece Size Length Info

-Use the following Piece Size Length when using the `--piece-length` or `-p` argument:
+Use the following Piece Size Length when using the `--piece-length` or `-p` option:

 <details>
 <summary>📏 <strong>Click to view Piece Size Length Info</strong></summary>